-ARMS: Match up the inner arms(inner arms have joint marking on them) to the correct outer arms.
+ARMS: This pattern does not have hand paw pads, but it does have inner and outer arm pieces.
+Match up the inner arms to the correct outer arms.
 Pin and sew.

 LEGS: With fur side on the inside, fold each leg together.
 Pin and sew closed, making sure to leave the seam opening open - and also the bottom of the foot.